AceFF: A State-of-the-Art Machine Learning Potential for Small Molecules: Results

 We also tested the speed of batched molecular dynamics.
 To do this, we selected a small molecule (imatinib, 68 atoms) and generated N conformers.
 We then ran Langevin dynamics, using the integrator from TorchMD~\cite{doerr2021torchmd}, in a batched manner, such that all N conformers were integrated simultaneously.
 TorchMD is a molecular dynamics engine entirely written in PyTorch, which allows for easy integration and batching of molecular simulations using MLIPs and the Amber potential.
 This allowed the AceFF MLIP to be called once per timestep for the entire batch.
 The total time per step is plotted in figure~\ref{fig:batched_md}a for increasing batch size.
 We compare against the serial OpenMM simulation speed, i.e., the time to sequentially run a timestep for each conformer individually.
 We also compute the effective total throughput in ns/day for the batched simulations, comparing against the OpenMM simulation throughput of running a single simulation.
 These results are plotted in figure~\ref{fig:batched_md}b.
-We see that for 100 conformers, the batched simulations are approximately 90\% faster.
-The difference is not as dramatic as may be expected, this is because the OpenMM simulations with AceFF-2 can be run with CUDA graphs, which removes nearly all the latency limits that batching typically overcomes.
+We see that for 32 conformers there is almost a 10x increase in the total simulation throughput, this is due to the latency limits of running a full forward+backwards pass being overcome.